 • I think I had the official coloring book as a kid, and I recall being fascinated by the concept of lost cities buried under sand.

-• For better or for worse, the practical details of the phantasmagoric climax are left unexplained: why is the Ark empty, why does it make bad guys’ heads explode and/or melt, why does it matter if your eyes are open or not, and why does Indy know that it does?
+• For better or for worse, the practical details of the phantasmagoric climax are left unexplained: why is the Ark empty, why does it make bad guys’ heads explode and/or melt, why does it matter if your eyes are open or not, and how does Indy know all this information?

 • There’s lotsa drinking, gunplay, gore, and German profanity – in other words, all the stuff kids love!
 They don’t make PG movies like this anymore.